wurthless-elektroniks/smc360/docs/resetwatchdog.md

   error" flag that will be sent when the CPU runs GetPowerUpCause.
 - Set southbridge powergood signal.
 - Write some XSB magic SFR (SFR 0FCh), then kill a ton of cycles by writing that value to EXTMEM.
-  Jasper always shipped with a XSB R0, so the code always writes 0x43.
+  Jasper always shipped with a PSB, which is backwards compatible with XSB R0, so the code always writes 0x43.
 - Proceed to state 2.

 ### State 2: Release CPU from reset

-- Set "CPU running" flag and, set SFRs 097h/0A9h/0DFh to zero, and de-assert /CPU_RST_N.
+- Set "CPU running" flag, set SFRs 097h/0A9h/0DFh to zero, and de-assert /CPU_RST_N.
 - Go to state 3.

 ### State 3: GPU_RESET_DONE should be low